nv-intl/nv-intl.github.io/index.md

 ---

 This website is an open source project hosted on GitHub.

-Merge requests extending the Wiki or Resources section are greatly appreciated!
+Merge requests extending this shared base of knowledge are greatly appreciated!